Numerical Ocean Modeling

 Welcome to an Introduction to Ocean Modeling!

 This resource is designed to be a practical guide to introduce the construction, implementation, and analysis of ocean models.
 Here, we investigate 3D numerical models constructed by solving equations of motion and thermodynamics in a time-stepping scheme.
 The primary tool used in this book is the MIT General Circulation model - a versitile, open-sourced framework used widely in oceanography.
+Many of the the examples use output from the Estimating the Circulation and Climate of the Ocean (ECCO) state estimates which are generated with MITgcm.

 Note